amohapatra3/course-enroll-app/README.md

 ![Course List](img/screenshot1.png)

-Click on the course you want more information on.
+Click on the course you want to learn more about.
 You will see an expanded view, as shown below.

 ![Expanded view](img/screenshot2.png)

 The expanded view displays course information such as credits, description, requisites, search keywords, and subject.
 In addition, the view lists sections and subsections for each course (if the course has subsections).

+Section information includes section number, instructor, location and meeting times.
+Subsection information includes the subsection number, location, and meeting times.

 ---

 ## Using the search feature

 You can use the search feature to filter the course list based on specific parameters, as seen in the expanded view.
 The parameters include search keywords, subject, and credits.
+These parameters can be used in the following ways:

-Enter a keyword in the search bar to only see courses tagged with the entered keyword.
+- Entering a keyword in the search bar shows only those courses tagged with the entered keyword.

 Select a subject from the dropdown menu to filter the course list by the selected subject.